Stieneee/simple-zstd/README.md

 ## Usage

-simple-zstd exposes stream interfaces for compression and decompression.
+simple-zstd exposes a stream interfaces for compression and decompression.

 ```javascript
 const fs = require('fs');